WassimHedfi/QTR_RC-driver-STM32f4/README.md

 # QTR-RC Sensor Driver(STM32F4) and PID Implementation

-This repository provides an implementation of a custom **QTR-RC sensor driver** for the **STM32F4** microcontroller and integrates a **PID (Proportional-Integral-Derivative) controller** to manage motor movement based on sensor data.
+This repository provides an implementation of a custom **QTR-RC sensor driver** for the **STM32F4** microcontroller and integrates a **PID (Proportional-Integral-Derivative) controller** to manage motor movement based on sensor data in a line-follower application.
 This project is noteworthy as it introduces an QTR-RC sensor driver compatible with STM32F4, which is currently unavailable elsewhere.
 ![QTRRC Sensors](./Figures/sensors.jpg)

 ## Project Structure